nativejdb/nativejdb/README.md

 On IntelliJ, from the `nativeJDBExamples` open project: Run ---> Edit Configurations --> Remote JVM Debug --> [nativejdbExamples/.run/Hello](https://github.com/nativejdb/nativejdbExamples/blob/main/.run/Hello.run.xml)

+###  Additional options to maximize your experience

+- Customize the number of assembly instructions using `ASMLINE` flag.

+When running `make nativejdb`, specify the `ASMLINE=<num>` flag to modify the number of assembly instructions displayed.
+If nothing is passed in, it will be defaulted to 10.

+Example: `make nativejdb CLASSNAME=HelloNested ASMLINE=20`

 ## Current limitations: